Generalized Bayesian Multidimensional Scaling and Model Comparison

 A detailed description of the data generation process with skewed errors is given in \textit{Supplementary}.
 We conducted experiments in several scenarios with sample sizes of $n=100, 300, 500, 700$ to assess the scalability of the model.
 Each scenario is repeated for 20 runs.
 A histogram of the errors $\epsilon_{i,j}$'s from one run with $n=300$ is shown in Figure \subref*{fig:sim2_me_euc}.
-Our goal is to compare the performance of the proposed model $\mathcal{M}_{TSN}^{\text{Euclidean}}$ with the standard model with truncated Gaussian $\mathcal{M}_{TN}^{\text{Euclidean}}$ using the log marginal likelihoods when data are contaminated by some skewed errors.

 Figure \subref*{fig:sim2_runtime} depicts the comparison of the computation times, showing the advantages of the annealed SMC algorithm over the MCMC algorithm across all scenarios with varying sample sizes.
 We examined four scenarios to compare the performance of the annealed SMC algorithm and the MCMC algorithm under the identical truncated Gaussian model.
 This comparison helped illustrate how computation time varies with increasing sample size.
 The computation times typically show greater variability as the sample size increases, as observed for $n=100, 300$, and $500$.
-In the case of $n=700$, the narrower boxes are attributed to some incomplete MCMC runs caused by out-of-memory issues.
-Therefore, we had to restrict the results to successful runs with fewer ASMC and MCMC iterations.
 These results illustrate that, even with more complicated models such as the truncated skewed Gaussian, our runtime remains comparable and even faster, demonstrating the scalability of the proposed framework to larger datasets.
 Figure \subref*{fig:sim2_euclidean_logZ} shows the performance comparison in terms of the log marginal likelihood as the skewed error presents.
 The findings of the study demonstrate that the model incorporating a truncated skewed Gaussian exhibits better performance, as the data under consideration is primarily with skewed errors.
 The results provide evidence that the skewed distributions are necessary for certain circumstances for modeling purposes.